s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 already with contents with `newMVar :: a -> IO (MVar a)`.
 They can be read with `readMVar :: MVar a -> IO a` or emptied with `takeMVar :: MVar a -> IO a`.
 Values can be placed inside with `putMVar :: MVar a -> a -> IO ()`.
-`MVar`s are threadsafe and all reading operations block until some content is placed in them.
+`MVar`s are thread-safe and all reading operations block until some content is placed in them.
 We will see them used in other places of this backend as well.

 In the `State` type,